Skip to main content

 The SurePath AI root CA certificate

-Just like other network security and SASE vendors, certificate trust allows SurePath AI to intercept and apply policy to connections to generative AI website.
+Just like other network security and SASE vendors, certificate trust allows SurePath AI to intercept and apply policy to connections to generative AI websites.
 The SurePath AI root CA certificate needs to be trusted by all devices that need to be governed by SurePath AI.

 Configuring Microsoft Intune